YellowOnion/steam-runtime-tools/docs/shared-paths.md

 [Usually not shared]: #usually-not-shared

 All top-level directories that are not otherwise mentioned are generally not shared with the container.
-This includes:

-* Users' home directories in `/home`, apart from
-    [the current user's home directory][the home directory]
-* The FHS third-party software directory `/opt`
-* The FHS server-data directory `/srv`
-* Any custom top-level directory such as `/large-disk-drive`
+This includes any custom top-level directory such as `/large-disk-drive`.

 Users can instruct the container runtime framework to share locations in this category between the host system and the container by setting